alexentwistle/ListCompare/README.md

-# compare-lists
+# ListCompare
 Compare two csvs.

+Requires old.csv (fileone) and new.csv (filetwo).

-Print out items that are in filetwo but not fileone.
+Outputs items that are IN FILETWO but NOT IN FILEONE as 'update.csv'